-In the local case \big(when $s=1$; let us say,~$\mathcal{L}_v \approx \partial_{v_i} (a_{i,k}(\cdot)\partial_{v_j} f)$\big), apart from constituting the missing piece in solving Hilbert's $19^{\textrm th}$ Problem, the {\it DGNM} theory has revealed to be fundamental for uniformly {\it elliptic} and {\it parabolic} equations with rough coefficients in divergence form and, since the pioneering works by De Giorgi and Nash, together with the subsequent important contribution by Moser, its extension to more general equations involving various operators has been one of the main goals for entire generations of Mathematics communities.
-Both the refined estimates and the iterative methods presented in the aforementioned works finally found an exhaustive extension in the difficult case of {\it kinetic} only a few years ago, because of the increased difficulties in the very form of the involved equations itself, where ellipticity fails in some direction.
-The completeness of the {\it DGNM} theory is accomplished thanks to the results in~\cite{GIMV19} and~\cite{GM22,GI23}, where weak and strong Harnack inequalities can be found together with H\"older regularity; it is also worth referring to~\cite{DH22} for a constructive proof of the weak Harnack inequality for rough kinetic equations.
-For what concerns the $L^2$-$L^\infty$~estimate, this was firstly done in~\cite{PP04}.
-See, also,~\cite{WZ11} for a preliminary H\"older result via the extension of the original proof by Moser.
+In the local case \big(when $s=1$; let us say,~$\mathcal{L}_v \approx \partial_{v_i} (a_{i,k}(\cdot)\partial_{v_j} f)$\big), besides providing the missing ingredient in the solution of Hilbert's $19^{\textrm th}$ Problem, the {\it DGNM} theory has proved fundamental for uniformly {\it elliptic} and {\it parabolic} equations with rough coefficients in divergence form.
+Since the pioneering works of De Giorgi and Nash, together with Moser's subsequent contribution, its extension to more general equations and operators has been a central goal for several generations of mathematicians.
+For a long time, however, this theory remained essentially confined to equations whose diffusion acts in all directions of the phase space.
+This does not cover {\it kinetic equations}: as soon as the solution is not spatially homogeneous, the diffusion is coupled with a conservative Hamiltonian dynamics in position and velocity.
+The study of regularity properties for such equations goes back to Kolmogorov's short note~\cite{Kol34}, where the fundamental solution was explicitly computed in the plain Laplacian case, i.~\!e. when~$\Lc \equiv \Delta_v$.
+The strong regularizing properties of this fundamental solution in the remaining variables, despite the lack of ellipticity of the equation, were a starting point for H\"ormander's seminal paper~\cite{Hor67}, where he gave general geometric conditions, based on commutator estimates, for such a hypoelliptic regularization mechanism to hold.
+Several results were then obtained in order to extend the weak regularity theory to hypoelliptic PDEs of divergence type, and the refined estimates and iterative methods from the elliptic and parabolic theories found a complete counterpart in the kinetic setting only recently.
+The kinetic {\it DGNM} theory was completed through the results in~\cite{GIMV19} and~\cite{GM22,GI23}, where weak and strong Harnack inequalities are obtained together with H\"older regularity; see also~\cite{DH22} for a constructive proof of the weak Harnack inequality for rough kinetic equations.
+The $L^2$-$L^\infty$~estimate was first proved in~\cite{PP04}.
+We also mention~\cite{WZ11} for a preliminary H\"older regularity result based on an extension of Moser's original proof.